dnif-archive/lookup-alienvault-otx/README.md

 [![Get Domain Report Walkthrough Video](readme-media/GIFs/get_domain_report.gif)](https://youtu.be/9zKyJSq5UpA)

+Click the GIF above to view the high resolution video version.

 `testingintegrations` is a DNIF event store that can be uploaded for testing.
 The lookup call returns output in the following structure for available data

 |Field|Description|